trustgraph-ai/trustgraph/README.md

 - For flows, Pulsar accepts the output of a processing module and queues it for input to the next subscribed module.
 - For services such as LLMs and embeddings, Pulsar provides a client/server model.
 A Pulsar queue is used as the input to the service.
 When processed, the output is then delivered to a separate queue where a client subscriber can request that output.

-### Data Transformation Agents

-TrustGraph transforms data to an ultra-dense knowledge graph using 3 automonous data transformation agents.
-These agents focus on individual elements needed to build the knowledge graph.
-The agents are:

-- Topic Extraction Agent
-- Entity Extraction Agent
-- Relationship Extraction Agent

-The agent prompts are built through templates, enabling customized data extraction agents for a specific use case.
-The data extraction agents are launched automatically with the loader commands.

 PDF file:
 ```